JorgWoehl/detectOS/README.md

 ## Purpose

-For the development of cross-platform apps in MATLAB, it is useful to know the operating system (OS) on which MATLAB is running, e.g. to select native fonts and font sizes (see **[getOSfont](https://www.mathworks.com/matlabcentral/fileexchange/60710-getosfont)**) or to fine-tune the layout and design of graphical user interface elements. **detectOS** returns the name and version number of the underlying OS for a wide range of platforms and OS versions.
+For the development of cross-platform apps in MATLAB, it is useful to know the operating system (OS) on which MATLAB is running.
+For example, this allows to select native fonts and font sizes (see **[getOSfont](https://www.mathworks.com/matlabcentral/fileexchange/60710-getosfont)**) or to fine-tune the layout and design of graphical user interface elements. **detectOS** returns the name and version number of the underlying OS for a wide range of platforms and OS versions.

 ## Usage

 `OS = detectOS` returns the name of the operating system as a lowercase character vector, such as `'windows'`, `'macos'` (which includes OS X), `'solaris'`, `'aix'`, `'ubuntu'`, `'centos'`, and many other Unix/Linux distributions.
 It is thus much more fine-grained than MATLAB's built-in `ispc` / `ismac` / `isunix` and `computer` functions.
 If the OS cannot be determined, an error is thrown.

 `[OS, OSVersion] = detectOS` also returns the OS version number as a numeric row vector.
 For example, Windows 7 SP1 (version 6.1.7601) is reported as `OS = 'windows'` and `OSVersion = [6, 1, 7601]`.
 If the OS version cannot be determined, a warning is issued and the empty numeric array is returned.

 For a list of Windows releases, see [https://en.wikipedia.org/wiki/Ver_(command)](https://en.wikipedia.org/wiki/Ver_(command)).